 How does pickup work?

 When you become a member, you will be assigned a pickup day.
 The night before your pickup day, put your bucket full of food scraps outside your residence at your decided upon location.
 Compost Dayton employees will exchange your full bucket for a clean, fresh one.
 Composting without the mess!

 Why are your charging for this service?

 Rotting food is a stinking mess!
+Throwing it away is worse for our community and DIY composting is a complicated process.
 Compost Dayton rids you of the mess AND allows you to lessen your impact on the environment.